deliveryhero/serverless-aws-documentation/README.md

 ```

 Your documentation has to be nested in the `documentation` custom variable.
 You describe your
-documentation parts with the `description` and `summary` properties.
+documentation parts with the `description` and `summary` (or `title` for the API itself) properties.
 The summary is some sort of
 title and the description is for further explanation.
+You can see the expected format in the [Swagger v2 specification for the info object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#info-object).

-On the upper level (directly in the `documentation` section) you describe your API in general.
+On the upper level, under the `documentation` section, you describe your API in the `info` object.
 In there you also can manually describe the version (needs to be a string).
 If you don't define the
 version, the version that API Gateway needs will automatically be generated.
 This auto version is a
 hash of the documentation you defined, so if you don't change your documentation, the documentation
 in API Gateway won't be touched.

 Underneath you can define `tags`, `authorizers`, `resources` and `models` which are all lists of descriptions.
 In addition to the description and the summary, Authorizers need the name of the authorizer, resources
 need the path of the described resource and models need the name of the model.
 Tags provides the description for tags that are used on `METHOD`s (HTTP events), [more info here](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#tag-object).